pounard/foodget/README.md

  - `ListBox` displays rows in tabbed fashion,
  - `FlowBox` displays items arbitrarily in lines, with line wrap when going out of view port.

+Note: most containers can be attached into any other container, but it might semantically make no sense.
+For example, `StatusBar` and `ActionBar` are meant to be attached to `Window` containers only, but you can put them anywhere else such as in `NoteBookPage` instances, or even in `ListBoxRow` instances.
+They will function properly but theming and display might be broken in such cases.

 ## Existing widgets